VaronisThreatLabs/SnowGoat/README.md

 2. Locate the AWS account that will be used by terraform to provision some of SnowGoat's resources
 3. After clicking on the target AWS account, locate the role you will be using
 4. Select "Access Keys"
-5. Follow the instructions and export/SET credentials to environment variables
+5. Follow the instructions and export credentials to environment variables

 #### Snowflake
-**export/SET the following environment variables, using the ACCOUNTADMIN user, created in previous steps:**
+**export the following environment variables, using the ACCOUNTADMIN user, created in previous steps:**

 Windows users should run WSL before the following steps:
 ```shell